michaeljoshuaramos/notes-on-react/working-with-events-and-state/README.md

 - Why use the callback function form of the set function when a state depends on a previous state?

-  - Using the callback function form of the set function ensures that state updates based on the current state receive the most recent value.
+  - Using the callback function form ofw the set function ensures that state updates based on the current state receive the most recent value.
   - In React, state updates are asynchronous, which means when you call the set function, React schedules an update rather than immediately applying the changes.

 **[⬆ back to top](#table-of-contents)**